Equipping the innovators of tomorrow to address the biggest health challenges of our time.

 Acceleration of ideas, working towards a healthier future

 Kristaps’ ambition chimed perfectly with EIT Health’s vision, and he went on to benefit from our Accelerator programme, which included mentorship programmes, innovation bootcamps, conferences and a place in our international Alumni network.
 The EIT Health Alumni Network cultivates connections with talented people just like Kristaps.
-EIT Health Campus programmes advance healthcare and entrepreneurial knowledge and skills – allowing innovators to meet the real-world demands of a continent whose healthcare needs are in constant change.
+EIT Health Education programmes advance healthcare and entrepreneurial knowledge and skills – allowing innovators to meet the real-world demands of a continent whose healthcare needs are in constant change.
 Kristaps’ story and the development of Vigo is a perfect example of where this has become a reality.Read more

 Stroke is the second most common cause of death and a leading cause of adult disability.
 1